 Cultural Diplomacy Opportunity: Musicians May Apply Now

 Orchestra musicians interested in participating in international cultural diplomacy should take note of two application deadlines at the U.S. Department of State.
-American Music Abroad is currently accepting applications until 11:59pm PST on January 20, 2019.
+American Music Abroad is currently accepting applications for a virtual 2021-2022 season until January 25, 2021.
 Applicants should demonstrate artistic integrity, musical ability, knowledge of music in American history and culture, Music Business strategies and a strong commitment to community and education programming.
-Groups of 3-5 can find answers to Frequently Asked Questions and are encouraged to apply.
-Selected ensembles will need to have a minimum of one 20-day time frame between Sept 2019 and May 2020 to tour.
+Find information about this virtual season, deadlines, and application criteria online.

 Another opportunity is OneBeat, which has postponed its regularly scheduled fall application due to COVID-19.
 OneBeat brings together emerging musical leaders from around the world to collaboratively create original work and to develop a global network of civically engaged music initiatives.
 Interested musicians can learn more online.